 Grab the handles and drag to resize as needed.

 To get rid of the placeholder design, turn off the visibility or delete the original layer.

 With the placeholder out of the way, double-check once more that the sizing is right.

 Now press Ctrl + S or Command + S to save the changes to the smart object.
 Or go to File and choose Save.

 A box will pop up indicating the update.

 Step 4: Final Adjustments

-Now, you’ll notice that each time you opened a smart object, Photoshop created a new tab.
+Now, you’ll notice that each time you open a smart object, Photoshop creates a new tab.
 Since we opened two smart objects for this mockup, you should have three tabs (the two smart objects plus the original file).